 The privacy of student record information and the rights and responsibilities of handling the information is federally governed by the Family Educational Rights and Privacy Act of 1974 (FERPA).
-All employees of Bellin College are required to abide by FERPA regulations and College policies regarding access to and use of College student, alumni development, or financial information.
+All employees of Bellin College are required to abide by FERPA regulations and College policies regarding access to and use of College student, alumni Advancement and Alumni Relations or financial information.